Leadership Development Survey Course

 HDC’s Leadership Development Survey Course (LDSC) is designed to provide participants with a broad overview of leadership principles and exposure to the many and varied roles of leaders in mission and value-driven organizations.

 HDC currently offers LDSC once per year (January-June).
 Participants should anticipate committing approximately 70 hours over the 6 month course.
 In 2021, we are making some changes to our program structure and offering, as we’re anticipating being fully remote next year.
 Instead of 11 half days sessions every other week, we are currently planning on 1.5 – 2 hour sessions every week.
-We will do our best to release the schedule dates shortly.

 It’s free to apply, but if accepted, the course is $200; at least 80% of which is to be paid by the participant’s employer.
 Full and partial scholarships are available.